-Activity Evidence that supports this approach Challenge number(s) addressed A teacher to come in each week and support tuition in Mathematics Mathematics tuition for children, one to one and also in small groups.
-This tuition will be based on identified gaps in learning for the children in mathematics Identified children EEF Teaching and Learning Toolkit Pre-teaching for children Help with pre teaching in different subject areas - this will be done one to one or in a small group to help children to access learning in the classroom.
+Activity Evidence that supports this approach Challenge number(s) addressed Support groups for children and one to one support in mathematics Mathematics tuition for children, one to one and also in small groups.
+This tuition will be based on identified gaps in learning for the children in mathematics Identified children EEF Teaching and Learning Toolkit Pre-teaching for children Help with pre-teaching in different subject areas - this will be done one to one or in a small group to help children to access learning in the classroom.
 Helping children with their understanding.
-Identified Children EEF Teaching and Learning Toolkit EEF Teaching and Learning Toolkit - Teaching Assistant Interventions Additional small group support in phonics, vocabulary and spelling Phonics tuition for children, one to one and also in small groups.
+Identified Children EEF Teaching and Learning Toolkit EEF Teaching and Learning Toolkit - Teaching Assistant Interventions Additional small group support in phonics, vocabulary and spelling and language Phonics tuition for children, one to one and also in small groups.
 This tuition will be based on phonics support the children need.
 Additional work on vocabulary and spellings Using technology to also support children.
-EEF Teaching and Learning Toolkit Identified Children Support with reading - reading strategies and also comprehension skills One to One and small group work on reading.
-EEF Teaching and Learning Toolkit Identified Children Additional support with writing Support with both handwriting and also with grammar and writing content.
-EEF Teaching and Learning Toolkit Identified Children
+Identified Children EEF Teaching and Learning Toolkit Support with reading - reading strategies and also comprehension skills One to one and small group work on reading.
+Increased knowledge of vocabulary and comprehension Identified Children EEF Teaching and Learning Toolkit